gocoworker-dev/smart-contracts/AUDIT_BLOCS_EN.md

 # Audit report of GOCO Presale, Sale and Token smart contracts
 #### _Edited on December 2019, by [Jonathan "Blocs" Serra](https://blocs.fr/)_

-**All issues has been fixed and reviewed by the team, there is no raised threat or security issues on the last version of the contracts.**
+**All issues have been fixed and reviewed by the team, there is no raised threat or security issues on the last version of the contracts.**

 # Introduction